 Section 1332 of the ACA authorizes states to submit applications for state innovation waivers.
-The final rules for these waivers were published March 14, 2011, providing that beginning in 2017, a state may qualify for a state innovation waiver to allow the state to pursue its own innovative strategies to ensure residents have access to high quality, affordable health insurance.
+The final rules for these waivers were published March 14, 2011, providing that beginning in 2017, a state may qualify for a state innovation waiver to allow the state to pursue its own innovative strategies to ensure residents have access to high-quality affordable health insurance.
 In order to qualify for a waiver, the state's plan must provide affordable insurance coverage to at least as many residents as the ACA and may not increase the federal deficit.
-A copy of the federal Centers for Medicare and Medicaid Services (CMS) Fact Sheet dated February 22, 2012, is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached.
+A copy of the federal Centers for Medicare and Medicaid Services fact sheet and frequently asked questions dated July 22, 2015, is attached as Appendix C and a copy of the final rules relating to state innovation waivers is attached as Appendix D.